Northside Health NT

 If your doctor decides they need to see you in person, you will be asked to attend the practice that day or book for another day.
 Some examples of this might be a rash or skin lesion of concern that is hard to see by video.

 Prescriptions and pathology forms will be sent to your chosen provider.

-Naturopath and psychologist consults will occur via Zoom video link.
-Please install the Zoom App on your device before your first consult.
+Our psychologists can consult via Zoom video link.
+Please install the Zoom App on your device before your consult.